sysgears/apollo-universal-starter-kit/README.md

   ```
   yarn start
   ```

+6. [Optional] Extract queries for PersistGraphQL to work.

+    ```
+    npm run persistgraphql
+    ```
+    or
+    ```
+    yarn persistgraphql
+    ```

+    Set package.json `persistedQueries` field to `true`

-6. Point your browser to [http://localhost:3000](http://localhost:3000)
+7. Point your browser to [http://localhost:3000](http://localhost:3000)
-7. Change any app code and see the changes applied immediately!
+8. Change any app code and see the changes applied immediately!
-8. Open app in multiple tabs, try to increase counter in one tab and then switch to another tab.
+9. Open app in multiple tabs, try to increase counter in one tab and then switch to another tab.
 You will see that counter value updated there as well, because counter is live updated via subscriptions.

 ## Deploying to [Heroku]